 Paul Schaefer, MD, PhD - Program Medical Director - Family Medicine; Assistant Professor, Assistant Dean of Medical Education.
 Dr. Schaefer was appointed Assistant Professor in the Department of Family Medicine.
 He obtained his MD from the Medical College of Ohio in Toledo, received his PhD from Case Western Reserve University, Cleveland, OH, and completed his residency in Family Medicine at the former Medical University of Ohio (now The University of Toledo).
 His research interests include mental health and depression.

-Linda Jo Dill, PhD, PA-C is an Assistant Professor in the Department of Physician Assistant Studies.
+Linda Jo Dill, PhD, PA-C is an Assistant Professor and Program Director in the Department of Physician Assistant Studies.
 She joined the University of Toledo as a full-time faculty member in July of 2014.
 Dr. Dill graduated from Des Moines University, Des Moines, Iowa physician assistant program in June, 1990 with a Bachelor of Science, received her Master of Science from Alderson-Broaddus College, Philippi, West Virginia in June 1990, and received her doctorate of Philosophy in June, 2008 from Capella University, Minneapolis, Minnesota.
 Dr. Dill has served as the full core faculty member and academic coordinator for seven years at the York College, City University of New York, Jamaica, New York.
 Dr. Dill's research interests are Medical Malpractice Issues and student learning.

 Jolene Miller, MLS is an Instructor in the Department of Physician Assistant Studies.
 Ms. Miller joined the department in 1997 and served as Scholarly Project Coordinator from 2000 - 2008.
 Her administrative appointment is in the Mulford Health Science Library, where she is the Assistant Director of Mulford Library.
 She received a Bachelor of Biology degree from the Ohio State University in 1991; a Master of Library Science from Kent State University in 1994; Graduate Certificate in Medical and Health Sciences Education from the then-Medical College of Ohio in 2003; and has taken graduate coursework in research and measurement at UT.